Experiments with Optimal Model Trees: Experiments

-Finally, we compare all types of optimal MILP-based trees, i.e., univariate {\em and} multivariate, with and without \svms in the leaves, against CART and LMT/M5P, as well as random forests (RF), linear \svms and LS-OMS trees.
-Results are reported in tables in the appendix.
+Finally, we compare all types of optimal MILP-based trees, i.e., univariate {\em and} multivariate, with and without \svms in the leaves, against CART, LMT/M5P, random forests (RF), linear \svms, dynamic programming-based model trees for regression (SRL-T), classification trees found using branch‑and‑bound search augmented with dynamic programming‑style caching (DL8.5), and LS-OMS trees.
 In Table~\ref{tab:all_classification}, the performance of the different methods is compared over the classification datasets in terms of accuracy.
 For the regression case, besides comparing the RAE in Table~\ref{tab:all_regression_RAE}, we also compare the root relative squared error (RRSE) in Table~\ref{tab:all_regression_RRSE}, as some of the methods we compare against use the squared error as objective function.
-In the regression case, results for SRT-L are additionally included in the tables.

 We compare against RF as it is a widely used and powerful machine learning algorithm that can provide a reasonable \emph{upper bound} for our experiments.
 At the same time, linear \svms provide a lower bound for our method, as optimal model trees with exactly one leaf node are simple linear \svms.